jordanjanszen/mern-quick-notes/README.md

 Clone this repo to provide the starter code for a comprehensive MERN-Stack project including token-based authentication.
 # mern-quick-notes

 This is a notes app.
+Let's test it out.